 Start things off by applying a smoothing hair cream, which will make forming a flawless bun that much easier.
-Work a little hair cream through your tresses, then move right along.
+Work a little cream through your tresses, then move right along.

 You won’t need much detail to master this step, since it’s extremely similar to how you created a banana clipped-pony in the previous tutorial.
 The one major difference being that you should secure your ponytail higher, atop your head.